What to do if…

 Do not do these things

-- Do not hand your unlocked phone to strangers offering to “help” with the scan.
+- Do not hand an unlocked phone or passport images to strangers offering to help.

-- Do not try to spoof a live scan with a photo/video or use someone else’s identity.
+- Do not try to spoof a live scan with a photo, video, or someone else’s identity.

-- Do not factory reset, wipe the phone, or do risky updates if you have no backup and you need tickets, banking, or contacts right now.
+- Do not factory reset, wipe, or run a risky phone update if you still need tickets, payments, banking, maps, or contacts.

 What to do now